 You don’t have to eat it.
 But you do have to try it.

 The hope is that we’re training these future foodies to have adventurous palates.

 Balance the Toddler Taste Buds

 Once a week we serve one of their favorite go-to meals: Breaded Trader Joe’s chicken, macaroni & cheese, and peas.
-I try to time a simple, enjoyable meal to occur the night after we have served something more experimental.
+(One of my go-to meals when I don’t know what to cook) I try to time a simple, enjoyable meal to occur the night after we have served something more experimental.

 In fact, anytime there’s a new meal or ingredient on the menu that our children have never experienced, we try to balance it out with something we know they’ll love and eat.

 I refuse to make a special meal for my children simply because they won’t eat what we’re eating.

 This is another reason I always try to include something that I know they will love.
 At the very least they will drink milk, eat fruit for dessert/as a side dish, or something like rice, pasta, or bread (that toddler carb diet game is strong.)

 As they get older, I intend to involve them in the planning and cooking process more so that they can take ownership of the meal and hopefully understand the work included as well as the joy of cooking and eating delicious, home-prepared meals.